Chiara Aurelia

-Chiara Aurelia de Braconier d'Alphena (born September 13, 2002) is an American actress.
+Chiara Aurelia de Braconier d'Alphen (born September 13, 2002) is an American actress.
 She began her career as a child actress in the films Gerald's Game (2017) and Back Roads (2018).
 She starred as Jeanette Turner in the Freeform teen drama Cruel Summer (2021).

 Early life

-Aurelia was born in Taos, New Mexico to Frederic de Braconier d'Alphen and Claudia Kleefeld.
-De Braconier d'Alphen, who died when Aurelia was three, was from Leuven, Belgium, the great nephew of Édouard Empain and a descendant of Peter Paul Rubens.
+Chiara was born in Taos, New Mexico to Frederic de Braconier d'Alphen and Claudia Kleefeld.
+Frederic, who died when Aurelia was three, was from Leuven, Belgium, the great nephew of Édouard Empain and a descendant of Peter Paul Rubens.
 Kleefeld is the daughter of singer and actor Tony Travis and author and poet Carolyn Mary Kleefeld, and the granddaughter of builder Mark Taper.
 Aurelia has one sibling, sister Giverny.

 Aurelia grew up in Albuquerque.
 She began acting in school productions and local drama classes when she was five.
 From the age of 11, she split her time between Albuquerque and Los Angeles pursuing her career.
 She studied at the Lee Strasberg Institute.